How to Clean the Most Common (and Stubborn) Food Stains

 You can remove stains from pizza grease using items that are already in your kitchen cupboard.
 As soon as the spill happens, use a generous amount of baking soda or cornstarch to cover and absorb the stain.
 (Check out all the other clever ways you can clean with baking soda.)
 Let the powder sit for three minutes, then discard.
 Then place a small drop of dish soap on the affected area and gently dab with a wet paper towel.
 Repeat until the grease stain is no longer visible.
 Pizza night is saved!

-Nothing beats white vinegar when it comes to removing leftover berry juice or residue, regardless of where it’s lingering.
+Nothing beats white vinegar when it comes to removing leftover berry juice or residue.
 Discovered a berry stain on your clothing?
 Turn the garment inside out and carefully pour boiling water over the stain.
 Make sure that the fabric is pulled taut, so that every part of the stain gets treated.

 Once it has dried for a few hours, soak the stain in vinegar.
 Vinegar helps because it’s a weak acid.
 This makes it safe to counteract even the most difficult berry stains.
 Rinse the fabric and allow it to air-dry.
 See what else you can clean with vinegar.

 We’ve all been there.
-It’s a busy morning and you spill delicious cold brew coffee on your shirt.
+It’s a busy morning and you spill cold brew coffee on your shirt, or worse, hot coffee.
 Fortunately, two common beverages can help.
 To treat stained cloth, use club soda to soak the area.
 Then blot with a clean rag until the stain is gone.

 Similarly, if your cup o’ joe has made its way onto the carpet, blot it up with cloth or paper towel, then pour a small amount of beer on top and blot again lightly.
 Rinse with clean water and blot again to get rid of the beer residue.
 So long, coffee stains!